2015 Bassetlaw District Council election

 The 2015 Bassetlaw District Council election took place on 7 May 2015, to elect all 48 members of Bassetlaw District Council in England.
 This was on the same day as the 2015 general election and other local elections.

 Prior to this election, the council decided to move to all-out elections from 2015.
 Previously, the council had been elected by thirds with district elections being held every year except the year in which elections to Nottinghamshire County Council were held in the area.
 Councillors elected at this election will serve a four-year term and face re-election in 2019.

-Result
+Result summary

 The election resulted in the Labour Party retaining its control of the council.